-On Earth, around a 100 years ago in the early 23rd Century, a system called Fastmove was developed on Earth.
+On Earth in the early 23rd Century, a system called Fastmove had been developed.
 Stimulated by a 20th Century sci-fi series which I believe was called Star Trick (well that’s what it says on Cosmopedia), though Cat maintains it was called Star TREK (but what does he know?).
 Anyways, Fastmove on Earth never really got perfected.
 In fact, it turned out to be unusable.
 Tested on humanoid robots and laboratory animals, one could never be certain that all limbs and other body extremities would re-materialise in the same place as they were originally on the object being moved.
 Naturally, humans (and especially politicians) were not too keen to use this technology if there was a chance their backside could re-appear where their elbow used to be.

 Enter the Mud Lizards, who I’ve always considered to be a bunch of basically quite ‘thick’ lizardy type things.
 Turns out they’re quite smart and developed a device with Fastmove capability.
 Not only that but, as their dastardly plots show in our adventures, they also added to Fastmove the capability to change the shape of an object so that it closely resembled another.
 In the most extreme case, a Mud Lizard is able to re-materialise in almost perfect human form.
 Only when the Mud Lizard in human form flicks out its slimy tongue and grabs you sloshily by the throat do you realise that you are not face to face with a fellow being.